-- · capital,
+- S capital,

-- liquidity,
+- S liquidity,

 - product profitability, and

-- reputation.
+- s reputation.

 Each individual Group company sets its risk strategy, risk tolerance limits and operational limits based on the Group's risk appetite.
 Risk tolerance limits are limits set for individual risk categories included in individual Group companies' risk profiles, and determine all approved deviations from planned values.
 These limits are set based on the results of the sensitivity analysis, stress tests and scenarios, and professional judgement.